 A-B Tech has a comprehensive strategy for notifying the College’s campuses and the public about emergency response and preparedness procedures or actual emergencies.

-Emergency preparedness drills are conducted twice a year to prepare our Asheville, Enka, South, and Madison locations for potential emergencies such as fires or lockdowns due to hostile threats.
+Emergency preparedness drills are conducted twice a year to prepare our A-B Tech Asheville Campus, A-B Tech Enka, and A-B Tech Madison locations for potential emergencies such as fires or lockdowns due to hostile threats.
 The campus and public are notified of the drills in advance to pre-empt confusion and chaos.

 The College informs its employees and students of drills and actual emergencies through a number of methods, including email, voicemail, website alerts, social media, and a mass alert public address system.
 We also strongly encourage all staff and students to sign up for Emergency Text Alerts that are used in case of actual emergencies, drills, and severe weather.